MillatSakib/PetConnect-Server/README.md

 Access_Token_Secret=*************************
 ```

+Here `DB_USER` & `DB_PASS` are the username and password of MongoDB database respectivly.
+And `Access_Token_Secret` are the security key for your JWT Token.

-If you setup this project in this way The project will run properly.
+If you setup this project in this way I think this project will run properly.